ansible/molecule/doc/source/provider/libvirt/index.rst

 Libvirt
 =======

-The libvirt toolkit is known to work with the `vagrant-libvirt`_ provider plugin.
-But before installing this plugin you need to have libvirt installed (if you plan to run the tests on your local machine).
+The Libvirt toolkit is known to work with the `vagrant-libvirt`_ provider plugin.
+But before installing this plugin you need to have Libvirt installed (if you plan to run the tests on your local machine).
 Some users have reported dependency issues while installing vagrant-libvirt, so it is highly recommended to check `this section`_.
 You also need a vagrant compatible version installed